jonas1ara/Numerical-methods-fs/README.md

 - Used to solve systems of linear equations, especially useful for large matrices.

-### [x] Singular Value Decomposition (SVD)

-- Used in linear algebra to factorize matrices into products of simple matrices and is fundamental in techniques like dimensionality reduction.

 ## Differential equations:

 ### [x] Euler's Method